 A glimpse of English rural life around 1930 through extraordinary miniature dioramas featuring railways, villages and landscapes.

-You can purchase admission tickets at the museum.
+Admission tickets can be purchased at the museum.

 An ambitious model of the countryside of the Vale of White Horse as it was in the 1930s.
 It captures in miniature an impression of the calm unhurried beauty of the past.